Electrical, Lighting

 10. Put the Cover Plate back on

 It is essential to understand this guide and follow it closely.
 When working with electrical components, your top priority should be your safety.
-At any point you feel unsure of the process and doubt your ability to execute the conversion, you should stop and call a licensed electrician to have a look at your lights and do the replacement for you.
+If you ever feel unsure or doubt your ability to convert your lights, stop and call a licensed electrician.
+They can help you replace them.

 Step 1: Turn Off the Power

+Before you begin, locate your circuit breakers to ensure you can safely cut the power to the switch you’re working on.
+This is critical in any electrical project to prevent dangerous overheating or electrical shock.
 When dealing with wires and electricity, the first step should always be to ensure your safety.
-It might seem very obvious, but it can lead to a hazardous situation if one forgets this crucial step.
+It might seem obvious, but it can be hazardous if one forgets this crucial step.

 Step 2: Check for Hot Wires